-How are our Patients one Year after a Knee Replacement?
+How are our Patients after a Knee Replacement?

 Our patients’ functional ability also improved significantly in the first two years with the “new” knee joint.
 The following diagram provides an overview:

 The scale is from 0 to 100 points with higher values indicating better function.

 The figure tells you, that knee function measured in different subscales clearly improved four months after the surgery and still increases over the next months.
 Likewise, the overall health state that not only refers to the knee could be improved.
 The term “forgotten knee joint” means, that you are not aware of your artificial knee joint in everyday life.
 It indicates how normal your knee joint feels.

 To collect so called „patient-reported outcome measures“ (PROMs) means some extra effort for us, especially as we are interested in long term results.
 This project is all the more important because it reflects the patient’s perspective and gives us valuable information about the success of therapy.
 The participation is of course voluntary.
 Approximately 80% of our patients agreed to complete six questionnaires in five years.
 The high number of participating patients gives even more importance to our very good results.